 Because Christians ought to read their Bibles, and in that way escape from Bulverism.
 A Christian is someone who knows “the heart is deceitful above all things”, and has learnt to apply this to their own heart before they apply it to anyone else's.

-Because if we insist on playing the Bulverism game, we can just as easily come up with reasons why we Christians might be psychologically predisposed to not believe in climate change or take it seriously, despite the good evidence for it.
+Because if we insist on playing the Bulverism game, we can just as easily come up with reasons why we Christians might be psychologically predisposed to not believe in climate change or take it seriously, despite the evidence.
 For example:

 Because to go and search the internet for the tiny fraction of climate scientists (or very confused economists) who will say something you want to hear is what psychologists call confirmation bias.
 But, for moral and theological issues such as this, the Bible puts it more starkly - it is gathering round teachers to say what your itching ears want to hear.